liesnikov/extensible-elaborator/paper/main.md

 For example, if we were to implement an erasure inference algorithm as described by @tejiscakDependentlyTypedCalculus2020, we would have to create metavariable annotations (described as "evars" in the paper) that can be instantiated beyond the definition site.

-## The language is only as extensible, as the core is ##
+## The language is only as extensible, as the syntax traversal is ##

 Extensibility via constraints allows for a flexible user-specified control flow as soon as we step into the constraints world.
 But control flow of the main body of the basic language elaborator is fixed by the basic language developer.
-For example, consider the following simplified [lambda-function typechecking function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Rules/Term.hs#L460-L578) from Agda: \todo{refer to the previous usage of such a function}
+For example, consider the following simplified lambda-function typechecking function[^agda-lambda-tc-source] from Agda:

 ``` haskell
 checkLambda' cmp b xps typ body target = do